exoscale/interceptor/README.md

 decided to roll our own, with its own specificities.

-It mimics pedestal interceptor behaviour, but adds async lib agnostic support with implementations for manifold/core.async/CompletableFuture.
+It mimics pedestal interceptor behaviour, but adds async lib agnostic support with implementations for `manifold`, `core.async`, `CompletableFuture`.

 It differs from pedestal by removing suppressed, terminators, not wrapping errors at every throw level and not catching throwable.
+Pedestal implementation much larger and deeply tied to core.async.

-If you're familiar with sieparri it differs by following pedestal style error handling instead (modulo wrapping/rethrowing) and by not having a :request/:response backed in, we just have context in -> context out, or whatever you call as termination, from there we think you can emulate other usage patterns more easily.
+If you're familiar with sieparri our library differs by following pedestal style error handling instead (modulo wrapping/rethrowing) and by not having a `:request`/`:response` backed in, we just have context in -> context out, or whatever you call as termination, from there we think you can emulate other usage patterns more easily.
+Sieparri also differs in a few way at the API level to accomodate the its usage goals but these are minor differences.

 ## How it works: